pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

-typewriter in the preparation of typescript material with footnotes for photo-offset reproduction can be met to some extent by the use of paste pot and shears in the mak— ing of the format copy.
-The footnotes can be typed separately with an elite or micro- elite machine, and pasted on the bottom of the page of text.
+typewriter in the preparation of typescript material with footnotes for photo-offset reproduction can be met to some extent by the use of paste pot and shears in the making of the format copy.
+The footnotes can be typed separately with an elite or micro-elite machine, and pasted on the bottom of the page of text.

-The Varityper will allow the in- troduction of a greater number of varie-— ties of typescript faces and the text and interlinear spacings.
-The linotype or monotype is still more elastic in this re- spect.
+The Varityper will allow the introduction of a greater number of varieties of typescript faces and the text and interlinear spacings.
+The linotype or monotype is still more elastic in this respect. {% include columnbreak.html canvas=182 col=2 %}

-Composition costs will sometimes increase with the introduction of these va- riants.
+Composition costs will sometimes increase with the introduction of these variants.
 To give a quantitative comparison of the increase in cost is not practical.
 The differences do not seem to be great enough to have decisive influence on the choice of techniques, unless (in the case of typescript composition) the need for the
-Varityper machine should make it impracti- cal to calculate typescript composition costs on any basis save that of the prices of format copying offered by photo-offset companies.
-In a particular case these shop prices may be so much higher than the office costs of standard typescript compo- sition that the change from typescript to relief printing would be indicated.
+Varityper machine should make it impractical to calculate typescript composition costs on any basis save that of the prices of format copying offered by photo-offset companies.
+In a particular case these shop prices may be so much higher than the office costs of standard typescript composition that the change from typescript to relief printing would be indicated.

-In the preparation of tabular mat-— ter, the linotype or monotype exhibits ad- vantages because it facilitates the center- ing of text on a page and of the headings of columns.
+In the preparation of tabular matter, the linotype or monotype exhibits advantages because it facilitates the centering of text on a page and of the headings of columns.
 The typewriter stands at a disadvantage in the preparation of tabular material because of the lack of elasticity in the size of letters in the headings of columns.
-The mimeoform process is not well adapted to the production of tabular mate- rial because it does not easily reproduce vertical lines.
+The mimeoform process is not well adapted to the production of tabular material because it does not easily reproduce vertical lines.
 The typewriter also shows its limitations when vertical lines on a page are desired.